Partner & Head of Family Department

-Emma has been practising family law since she qualified in 2011.
-Her practice covers all areas of family law but she has developed particular expertise in matters with an international element having spent over four years with a specialist international family law firm prior to joining Fletcher Day in October 2020.
-In addition to international cases, Emma has worked extensively on complex financial disputes, private children cases, cases involving allegations of domestic abuse, paternity disputes and paternity fraud.
+Emma’s practice covers all areas of family law but she has developed particular expertise in matters with an international element having spent over four years with a specialist international family law firm prior to joining Fletcher Day in October 2020.
+In addition to international cases, Emma has worked extensively on complex financial matters (including acting for high-net-worth individuals and families, private children cases, cases involving allegations of domestic abuse, paternity disputes and paternity fraud.

 Emma has Higher Rights of Audience and is able to offer a comprehensive service to clients including representation at Court if necessary.
 She regularly represents clients at court and has appeared at County Court and High Court levels.